nescott/2026_Lawsonia/README.md

 1482_89 | pig | ? | ?| no |

 ## Initial sample processing and QC
-Adapter and quality trimming was performed on single-end 150bp fastq files, (BBDuk v38.94) followed by sequencing QC with FastQC (v0.12.1)C and taxonomic classification with Centrifuge (v1.0.4).
+Adapter and quality trimming was performed on single-end 150bp fastq files (BBDuk v38.94), followed by sequencing QC with FastQC(v0.12.1) and taxonomic classification with Centrifuge (v1.0.4).
 Sequencing counts ranged from ~2000 in sample 1482_89 to ~4.1 million in D15_540.
 The major species identified were *L. intracellularis*, *Mus musculus* and *Mycoplasma hyorhinis*. *Lawsonia* accounted for the majority of reads in all but 4 of the samples (1482_89, 963_93, E8, E40504) which were excluded from further analysis.
-Sample VBP4 had a majority\
-of *Lawsonia* reads but fewer than 60k reads overall and was also excluded.
+Sample VBP4 had a majority of *Lawsonia* reads but fewer than 60k reads overall and was also excluded.

 Fastq files for the remaining isolates were further processed to remove